 While there is currently no cure for MS, there are varius types of medications that help patients to maximize their activities of daily living.
 Certain drugs will reduce the effects of the disease by controlling the number of attacks while others will focus on symptoms such as pain, muscle stiffness and bladder control issues.

 - Medications for symptomatic treatment (i.e., urinary incontinence, muscular spasms)

 Stretching and specific exercises or physical therapy programs are also often prescribed to help MS patients become more mobile.

 JWM Neurologists diagnose, treat and care for patients who have Multiple Sclerosis.
 The JWM Neurology Center For Multiple Sclerosis has a dedicated infusion center that is staffed by caring registered nurses.
 JWM offers balance disorders testing for MS patients who suffer from vertigo, and our sleep disorders physicians help manage sleep and fatigue problems that are common in MS patients.
 There are promising treatments on the horizon for MS. JWM Neurology is on the cutting edge and conducts Multiple Sclerosis clinical studies.
 For more information or to see if you are a proper candidate, call the JWM Research Department at 317-537-6061.

-For more information about Multiple Sclerosis, visit www.nationalmssociety.org (National Multiple Sclerosis Society).
-Click the "Find a Chapter" button to get information about the Indiana Chapter.
+For more information about Multiple Sclerosis, visit www.nationalmssociety.org (National Multiple Sclerosis Society, Indiana Chapters).